Golf Betting in Canada

 Sports Interaction has an excellent reputation for the variety of sports it covers, it’s excellent customer service and it’s accessibility.
 Obviously it has a wide range of lines available on Golf, including futures and individual player props, but Sports Interaction’s main selling point is the excellent odds on offer.
 The site has a full live betting portal and all odds proposed on the main site are available on the mobile site.
 The site itself may not be anything flash, but this adds to the ease of navigation and access.
 The only drawback to the site that I can see is the amount of time it takes for odds to be presented on certain events.
 Most sites will offer odds on future events and then adjust them depending on influencing factors.
 Sports Interaction appears to leave it to the last minute to provide odds meaning that it is a bit restrictive to gamblers who like to get their bets on early at ante-post odds.
 A small fault with an otherwise excellent site.

-Familiar to just about all Canadian punters, Bodog has been long established as one of the industry leaders in sports betting.
+Familiar with just about all Canadian punters, Bodog has been long established as one of the industry leaders in sports betting.
 It has all the features you’d expect from such a big name, including live betting, mobile site, excellent customer service and plenty of banking options.
-When it comes to Golf betting, Bodog has every angle covered.
+When it comes to Golf betting Canada, Bodog has every angle covered.

 An extensive futures list means you can get in early and secure some great ante-post odds.
 It is the number of different lines available which really impresses though.
 You can bet on just about every aspect of a tournament with individual props available for all the big names.
 There is also match betting, group betting, stroke betting and a whole host of other lines.
 It is a superb level of detail.
 Odds may not be as generous as Pinnacle Sports, but the early odds available mean you can counteract this by getting some great ante-post prices.